Khosrov Forest State Reserve: Flora

-On the territory of the reserve, making only 1% of the whole territory of Armenia the flora numbers 1849 species of high vascular plants from 588 genera and 107 families, which makes more than the half of the flora of Armenia (more than 3,800 species total) and about one-third of the wealth of the Caucasus flora (about 6,000 species total).
+On the territory of the reserve, making only 1% of the whole territory of Armenia, the flora numbers 1,849 species of high vascular plants from 588 genera and 107 families, which makes more than half of the flora of Armenia (more than 3,800 species total) and about one-third of the wealth of the Caucasus flora (about 6,000 species total).
 The rich flora are a mixture of endemic, rare and endangered species.

-More than 80 species occurring on the reserve territory are registered in the Red Data Book of Armenia such as Adianthum capillus-veneris L., Amberboa sosnovskyi Iljin, Centaurea erivanensis (Lipsky) Bordz., Scorzonera szovitzii Grossh, Steptorhamphus persicus (Boiss.)
-O. & B. Fedtsch, Gypsophila aretioides Boiss, Minuartia sclerantha (Fisch. & C.A.Mey.)
-Thell, Silene arenosa K. Koch, Silene meyeri Fenzl ex Boiss. & Buhse, Salsola tamamschjanae Iljin, Astragalus amblolepis Fisch. ex Hohen, Astragalus basianicus Boiss. & Hausskn, Astragalus grammocalyx Boiss & Hohen, Crataegus pontica K. Koch, as well as many species of pear.
-Out of 144 endemic species known from Armenia 24 occur in the reserve, including Aphanopleura trachysperma Boiss, Centaurea vavilovii Takht. & Gabrielian, Steptorhamphus czerepanovii Kirp, Tomanthea daralaghezica (Fomin) Takht, Crambe armena N.Busch, Astragalus holophyllus Boriss, Astragalus massalskyi Grossh, Pyrus theodorovi Mulk, Pyrus chosrovica and others.
+More than 80 species occurring on the reserve territory are registered in the Red Data Book of Armenia such as Adiantum capillus-veneris, Amberboa sosnovskyi, Centaurea erivanensis, Scorzonera szowitzii, Cicerbita persicus, Gypsophila aretioides, Minuartia sclerantha, Silene arenosa, Silene meyeri, Salsola tamamschjanae, Astragalus amblolepis, Astragalus basianicus, Astragalus lineatus, Crataegus pontica, as well as many species of pear.
+Out of 144 endemic species known from Armenia 24 occur in the reserve, including Aphanopleura trachysperma, Centaurea vavilovii, Cicerbita czerepanovii, Centaurea daralaghezica, Crambe armena, Astragalus holophyllus, Astragalus massalskyi, Pyrus theodorovi, Pyrus chosrovica and others.

-On the foothills and low mountainous zone of Yeranos and Yerakh mountains adjacent to Ararat valley at the altitudes from 800 m to 1200–1300 m and sometimes up to 1400 m the semi-desert: wormwood (Artemisia fragrans), saltwort (Salsola ericoides, S. dendroides), Centaurea erivanensis, Krascheninnikovia, Salvia, buckthorn, Atraphaxis, caper, Trifolium, Cousinia, mullein (Verbascum), poppy (Papaver) and other genera.
+On the foothills and low mountainous zone of Yeranos and Yerakh mountains adjacent to Ararat valley at the altitudes from 800 m to 1200–1300 m and sometimes up to 1400 m the semi-desert: wormwood (Artemisia fragrans), saltwort (Salsola ericoides, Salsola dendroides), Centaurea erivanensis, Krascheninnikovia, Salvia, buckthorn, Atraphaxis, caper, Trifolium, Cousinia, mullein (Verbascum), poppy (Papaver) and other genera.

 At the upper part of semi-desert zone there are rocky and stony slopes consisting of sedimentary limestone and chalky clay.
 These mountainous slopes, destroyed by wind erosion, are called "skeletal mountains".
 They are the habitat of dry Mediterranean type of vegetation, which is a gem of the reserve.
 The southern mountainous slopes covered by rocky massifs at the altitudes of 1400–1700 m are covered by Armenian Iranian phrygana (which means "dry" in Greek) with its many varieties.

 This Mediterranean, more specifically typical Balkan type of vegetation is characterized as dry, short, deselly branched and often thorny bush association.
-In the reserve it consists of different species, such as Amygdalus fenzliana, cherry (Cerasus), buckthorn (Rhamnus pallasii), spiraea and pear (Pyrus).
-Together with the mentioned main species sometimes the species hackberry (Celtis glabrata), Pistacia atlantica (Pistacia mutica), rhus (Rhus coriaria), ephedra (Ephedraceae) and others occur.
+In the reserve it consists of different species, such as Prunus fenzliana, cherry (Cerasus), buckthorn (Rhamnus pallasii), Spiraea and pear (Pyrus).
+Together with the mentioned main species sometimes the species hackberry (Celtis glabrata), mount Atlas mastic tree (Pistacia atlantica), Rhus (Rhus coriaria), Ephedra (Ephedraceae) and others occur.
 The bushes grow either alone or in groups, but never make homogeneous cover.